SoFi Invest vs. Stash

 Mobile Software

-Stash’s app is easy to use and lets you browse ETFs and stocks by category.
+Stash’s app is user-friendly and lets you browse ETFs and stocks by category.
 You can pick a stock or ETF and submit an order request, which Stash handles.
 The app also offers auto-invest (recurring orders) and a portfolio-diversification tool.
 Other Stash services, like cash management, are accessible through the app’s menu.

-SoFi Invest’s app is also user-friendly and includes banking tools.
+SoFi Invest’s app is equally intuitive and includes banking tools.
 Unlike Stash, SoFi users have direct control over their trading.
-Orders are sent immediately to exchanges, and SoFi traders can buy and sell options.
+Orders are sent promptly for market execution, and SoFi traders can buy and sell options.
 The app includes option chains with data like open interest and implied volatility, but it lacks integrated spreads.

 Winner: SoFi Invest